nf-core/sarek/README.md

 <img align="right" title="CAW" src="/docs/images/CAW_logo.png">

-Previously known as the Cancer Analysis Workflow (CAW), Sarek is a workflow designed to run analyses on whole genome or targeted sequencing data from regular samples or tumour / normal pairs and could including additional relapses.
+Previously known as the Cancer Analysis Workflow (CAW), Sarek is a workflow designed to run analyses on whole genome or targeted sequencing data from regular samples or tumour / normal pairs and could include additional relapses.

 It's built using [Nextflow](https://www.nextflow.io), a domain specific language for workflow building,